nafees98/test_git/README.md

 3-create a database and import the file 'db_todotask.sql'

-4-Now you go to the config folder and open the database file and setup a database connetion according to your mysql configuration.
+4-Now go to the config folder and open the database file and setup a database connetion according to your mysql configuration.

 5- After that you can open the url and login with